 Kid-Friendliness

 Our bags are designed to appeal to kids.
-We pack foods that are familiar and appealing to them and include favorites like fruit cups in all our bags and snacks whenever we can.
+We pack foods that are familiar and appealing to them like fruit cups, macaroni and cheese, and we like to include snacks whenever we can.

 Practicality

 We want to provide as much food as possible in each of our bags.
 But it’s important to consider that they’re brought home primarily by elementary and middle school children.
-We aim for our bags to weigh about ten pounds and fit inside the backpack we provide at the beginning of the school year.
+We aim for our bags to include about 10 lbs of food.

 Additional Materials

 In addition to food, Weekend Backpacks aims to provide families with additional information and resources to eat and live healthier.
-Once a month, our bags will include supplemental materials from either Tastewise Kids or University of Maryland SNAP Educators with recipes and ideas for healthy eating, like these Cooking 5 Ways ideas.
+Whenever possible, our bags will include supplemental materials from either Tastewise Kids or University of Maryland SNAP Educators with recipes and ideas for healthy eating, like these Cooking 5 Ways ideas.
 Learn more about each and explore the resources that they offer by clicking below.

 Can you find the heart in this picture?
 One creative student took their puzzle from the TasteWise Kids packet on heart healthy foods and created a portrait of their Community School Coordinator!